 All-State.
 This event is managed at the state level by TMEA, but your students who participate in All-East are eligible to be selected for All-State.
 You’ll know which of your students qualify for All-State a couple of days after All-East is done.

 JB Lyle Choral Festival.
 The JB Lyle Choral Festival is the major spring semester ETVA event for high school ensembles.
 Your high school choral ensembles can participate in this adjudicated festival that takes place in either the last week in February or the first week in March.
 You’ll want to start looking at the JB Lyle pages under the “JB Lyle” menu heading before the holiday break so that you can start planning.

 Middle School Events:

 All-East.
 The All-East Tennessee Honors Choirs event is the major fall semester ETVA event.
-You can nominate your 7th-grade and 8th-grade students in October to participate in the November All-East Middle School Honors Choir.
-Becoming familiar with how All-East works is an early priority for new members, simply because the nomination deadline comes in early October.
+You can nominate your 7th-grade and 8th-grade students in August to participate in the November All-East Middle School Honors Choirs.
+Becoming familiar with how All-East works is an early priority for new members, simply because the nomination deadline comes in early September.
 Review the various pages under the “All East” menu heading, and ask your area rep for help!

 Middle School Choral Festival.
 The Middle School Choral Festival is the major spring semester ETVA event for middle school ensembles.
 The MS Festival takes place in late March or early April, depending on the year.
 Check the MS Festival Policies for student eligibility.